hydang99/hydang99.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a fourth-year Ph.D. student in Computer Science and Engineering at [Notre Dame](https://www.nd.edu/), where I work in the [DM2 Lab](http://www.meng-jiang.com/lab.html) advised by [Prof. Meng Jiang](http://www.meng-jiang.com/).
+I am a Ph.D. candidate in Computer Science and Engineering at [Notre Dame](https://www.nd.edu/), where I work in the [DM2 Lab](http://www.meng-jiang.com/lab.html) advised by [Prof. Meng Jiang](http://www.meng-jiang.com/).

 My research focuses on building reliable LLM agents for real-world decision-making tasks that require multi-step reasoning over diverse sources of information.
 I work at the intersection of retrieval-augmented generation (RAG), tool-augmented language models (TALMs), and learning-based methods to improve agent behavior in imperfect and evolving environments.